benkeen/generatedata/client/src/plugins/dataTypes/CVV/README.md

 # [Docs](../../../../../docs/README.md) &raquo; [Plugins](../../README.md) &raquo; [Data Types](../README.md) &raquo; CVV

-This Data Type generates a random CVV Number for a credit card.
+CVV stands for Card Verification Value.
+It's that 3-digit number you see on the back of your credit card.
+This Data Type generates a random CVV.

 ### Example API Usage